Self-supervised representation learning from 12-lead ECG data: Experiments

 \subsection{Self-supervised pretraining learns meaningful representations from ECG data}

 We start by discussing the linear evaluation performance in \Cref{tab:summary}, which should be set in perspective to the supervised performance achieved on \textit{PTB-XL}.
 The best published result for this task on the same dataset with identical splits using purely supervised training was 0.925(07), also using a \textit{xresnet1d}-model \cite{Strodthoff:2020Deep}.
-Our supervised results remain slightly below this baseline results, which was, however, also a achieved with a deeper \textit{xresnet1d101}-model.
+Our supervised results remains compatible within error bars with this baseline result.
 The architecture used for CPC pretraining (denoted by \textit{4FC+2LSTM+2FC}) was not investigated in previous studies \cite{Strodthoff:2020Deep} and shows the strongest supervised performance reported on \textit{PTB-XL} thus far.

 The linear evaluation performances in \Cref{tab:summary} show that the pretrained representations are highly relevant for downstream classification tasks.
-Most notably, the linear evaluation performance of the \textit{CPC} model only shows a performance gap of 0.8\% compared to the same model architecture trained in a supervised manner.
+Most notably, the linear evaluation performance of the \textit{CPC} model only shows a performance gap of 0.5\% compared to the same model architecture trained in a supervised manner and already exceeds the best result previously obtained using supervised training on the same dataset \cite{Strodthoff:2020Deep}.
 The contrastive methods from computer vision show a slightly weaker performance, but still the best linear evaluation performance reaches 95.5\% of the respective supervised performance.
+The main point we are trying to convey here is how far one can push the linear evaluation performance not only in relative comparison to supervised performance, but also on an absolute scale.
+Whereas the former can also be demonstrated with simpler model architectures, the latter requires a certain model complexity.
 Based on these results, it is justified to claim that self-supervised representation learning is very effective in the ECG domain.
-To demonstrate the impact of dataset size, we also report results for pretraining \textit{CPC} just on \textit{PTB-XL} i.e.\ using only 40\% of the original training dataset.
+To demonstrate the impact of the dataset size, we also report results for pretraining \textit{CPC} just on \textit{PTB-XL} i.e.\ using only 40\% of the original training dataset.
 As expected, increasing the size of the training dataset leads to improvements in the linear evaluation performance.
+Again, the reader is referred to \Cref{sec:cpc_ablations} in the supplementary material for details on the impact on the modifications in the original \textit{CPC} architecture and finetuning schedule.